-Anasazi Beans contain 25% less complex carbohydrates than other beans, therefore they are more digestible, resulting in less flatulence and cooking quicker than most other beans.
-Some people avoid eating beans because of unsociable flatulence that may be experienced, some of this may be prevented if proper preparation and cooking is implemented.
+Anasazi Beans contain 25% less complex carbohydrates than other beans, therefore they are more digestible, resulting in less flatulence and a quicker cooking time than most other beans.
+Some people avoid eating beans because of unsociable flatulence that may be experienced; some of this may be prevented if proper preparation and cooking is implemented.

 - 1 tsp nutritional yeast flakes

-Sort and wash Anasazi beans then soak in cold water about 4 inches above beans overnight.
-In the following morning, discard water and rinse.
+Sort and wash Anasazi Beans then soak overnight in cold water about 4 inches above beans.; discard water and rinse the following morning.

-This is my first time cooking Anasazi beans so I decided to cook it simply so I could taste the natural flavor of the bean.
-Later, I’ll revisit it and make chili, burgers, and other such foods
+This is my first time cooking Anasazi Beans so I decided to cook it simply so I could taste the natural flavor of the bean.
+Later, I will revisit it and make chili, burgers, and other such foods.